Bochenski/bdd-example/README.md

         npm install
         bower install

+2. Enter your saucelabs credentials in the .env file

-2. Run the cucumber tests
+3. Run the cucumber tests

         grunt test